 Singleton Class in Java

-When is Singleton Class used ?
+When is Singleton Class used in Java?

-What is the Structure of Singleton Class ?
+What is the Structure of Singleton Class?

-How to realise Singleton Class in Java
+How to implement Singleton Class in Java

 Singleton class in Java using early loading